davebenson/doom4-walkthrough/README.md

 Now is not a bad time to use the Invulnerability which is on a lower level near where you exit the tunnel.

 Walking along the ledge, some Imps, 2 Lost Souls, a Revenant spawn.
+(Another good strategy here is to retreat and pick them off with the Assault Rifle.
+Often they'll kill each other)

-Island-Jump across to be surprised by 2 Lost Souls, and a Hell Razer.
+Island-Jump across to be surprised by 3 Lost Souls, and a Hell Razer.
 The HR can be used to work on the Combat Challenge.

-Walk through the tunnel behind the Hell Razer, and you'll be on a new cliff, with a fire and a Elite Guard.
-Look left and down and you'll see the first Cacodaemon.
+Walk through the tunnel behind the Hell Razer, and you'll be on a new cliff, with a fire and Elite Guard #2.
+First, look left and down and you'll see the first Cacodaemon.
 There is second one, probably behind that rocky pinnacle.
 Lock-On Rocket Launcher is a fool-proof way to deal with these guys.

 Visit the Elite Guard.

-Detour for Secret #???:  Jump to the Island with the Armor and jump across to a lower ledge.
+Detour for Secret #2:  Jump to the Island with the Armor and jump across to a lower ledge.
 Turn right, and a Hell Knight will spawn.
-Behind him (to the left) is a small cave with the Chaingun (the cave is the Secret).
+Behind him (to the left) is a small cave with the Chaingun (the cave is the secret).
 Retrace your steps to the spent Elite Guard across the cavern.

 Island-Hop using the upper chain of islands.
 At the end of this sequence of 5?
 Islands is a Skull Switch:  you will see the Iron Gate to the next part of the level raise when you actuate it.